RRZE-HPC/Ultimate-SpMV/README.md

 - This is a work in progress.
 Please report all issues, seg faults, and bugs on Github issues.
 - Please direct any suggestions/inquiries to my email `dane.c.lacey at fau.de`
 - The -c and -s options are only relevant when the scs kernel is selected
+- If interested in only single-vector SpMV, please select `columnwise` vector layout
 - Select compiler in Makefile (gcc, icc, icx, llvm, nvcc)
 	- icc is legacy, and not advised
 - VECTOR_LENGTH for SIMD instructions is also defined at the top of the Makefile, useful for non-SELL_C_SIGMA kernels
 - If using AVX512 on icelake, I currently get around downfall perf bug with the icx compiler from OneAPI 2023.2.0
-- The par_pack option yields better performance for MPI+Openmp runs with poorly load balanced matrices
+- The par_pack option typically yields better performance for MPI+Openmp with poorly load balanced matrices
 - Thresholds for adaptive precision are expected in the order `0---TH2---TH1---\infty`